Share on facebookTweet on Twitter

 - Place approximately 1 cup vanilla frosting in a piping bag or a ziplock bag with a very small hole cut out of the corner.
 Repeat with pink and green frostings.

-- To assemble – place 1 brownie, 1 soft baked cookie, and 2 soft baked mini cookies on your work surface.
-Place a small pea-sized dot of vanilla frosting on the bottom of the soft baked cookie and place it on the upper third of the brownie (this is the bunny body).
-Place a small pea-sized dot of vanilla frosting on the bottom of the two mini soft baked cookies and place them slightly spaced apart and leaning against the backside of the larger cookie (these are the bunny feet, see photo for reference).
+- To assemble – place 1 brownie and 2 soft baked cookies on your work surface.
+Place a small pea-sized dot of vanilla frosting on the bottom of one soft baked cookie and place it on the upper third of the brownie (this is the bunny body).
+Cut the second cookie in half and use your fingers to shape the halves into small circles.
+Place a small pea-sized dot of vanilla frosting on the bottom both cookie halves and place them slightly spaced apart and leaning against the backside of the larger cookie (these are the bunny feet, see photo for reference).

 - Using the vanilla frosting, make small pea-sized dots all over the cookies until fully covered.
 Using a small knife, lightly spread the frosting to create a slight texture.
 Using the pink frosting, make an oval and three small dots on the bottom of the bunny feet to create the bunny foot pads.
 Using the green frosting, decorate the top corners of the brownie to resemble leaves or grass.